 The pronoun one another refers to the Thessalonian church.
-If your readers would misunderstand this, you could make it explicit.
+If it would be helpful in your language, you could make it explicit.
 Alternate translation: "each fellow member of your church" or "your fellow Thessalonian believers in Christ" (See: Pronouns - When to Use Them)